indygreg/python-zstandard/README.rst

 ``mmap.mmap``, and ``memoryview``.

-``python-zstandard`` APIs that accept objects conforming to the buffer protocol require that the buffer is *C contiguous* and has a single dimension (``ndim==1``).
+``python-zstandard`` APIs that accept objects conforming to the buffer protocol require that the buffer is *C contiguous*.
 This is usually the case.
-An example of where it is not is a Numpy matrix type.

 Requiring Output Sizes for Non-Streaming Decompression APIs
 -----------------------------------------------------------